UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 region_lang.groupby("region").agg(["min", "max"])
 ```

-If you want to ask for only some rows, but not all, you might think about
+If you want to ask for only some columns, for example
-combining `groupby` and `loc`.
+the columns between `"most_at_home"` and `"lang_known"`,
+you might think about first appling `loc` and then `groupby`
 But this doesn't work!
-If we try applying
+If we try using
 `loc` and then `groupby`, we will get an error: `KeyError: 'region'`.
 ```{code-cell} ipython3
 region_lang.loc[:, "most_at_home":"lang_known"].groupby("region").max()